COSC3020/fibonacci-invariants-AndrewThomas7/README.md

 testing code that uses [jsverify](https://jsverify.github.io/) in `code.test.js`.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

+## Sources
+ No.1-

+ https://www.youtube.com/watch?v=DxJe-9QU0vk- Learned about Binets formula from this video which I used to calcualte my fibbonachi numbers
+ No.2-

+ https://www.w3schools.com/JSREF/jsref_unshift.asp -Learned about unshift here

+ No.3- Chat GPT Querey-'Im appending elements to an array in javascript and when i put in over 6 elements the output of my array is displayed on two lines.
+How can I fix this?
+Don't give me code'

+ -My code was displaying on two lines so I used chat to problem solve.
+Turned out to be a formatting issue with my terminal

 ## Invariant

 What is a good invariant for your recursive implementation of `fib()`